tomjoht/tomjoht.github.io/_restapicourse/docapis_doc_parameters.md

 ![RAML](/images/ramljsonrepresentation.png)

 Here each body parameter is a named JSON object that has standard values such as `description` and `type`.
-While this looks a little cleaner initially, it's also a little confusing.
+While this looks a little cleaner initially, it's also somewhat confusing.
 The actual request body object won't contain `description` and `type` parameters like this, nor would it contain the `schema`, `type`, or `properties` keys either.

+The problem with RAML is that it tries to describe a JSON structure using a JSON structure itself, but the JSON structure of the description doesn't match the JSON structure it describes, so it's confusing.

 Further, this approach doesn't provide an example in context, which is what usually clarifies the data for the user.